kbucker/kirby_question_game/README.md

 No installation required.
 Just open:
 🔗 **[https://kirbyquestiongame.streamlit.app/](https://kirbyquestiongame.streamlit.app/)**

-It works beautifully on phones and laptops.
+It is designed to work beautifully on phones and laptops.

 ---